paigeweber13/fine-hardware-visualization/README.md

 # TODO:
 ## Immediate:
  - [ ] work on convolution as an example of how we can identify bottlenecks
+   - [ ] look at newest data to analyze how bottleneck for convolution changes as n*m and k change

 Goal for end of semester: have good measurements that show that the bottleneck changes as you adjust the parameters